-If a problem such as sleep apnea Sleep Apnea Apnea is a medical word for "not breathing."
-Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
-This happens over and over each time... read more is causing your snoring, doctors will treat that.
+If a problem such as sleep apnea Sleep Apnea Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.
+If you have sleep apnea, this happens over and over each time you sleep, often many... read more is causing your snoring, doctors will treat that.

 If you have sleep apnea, doctors may:

 Fit you with a special mouth guard to keep your airway open

 Have you use a CPAP (continuous positive airway pressure) machine to keep your airway open while sleeping—you breathe in through a mask

 Do surgery to reshape your airway or take out tissues (such as large tonsils) that block breathing

 If there's no underlying problem causing your snoring, it may help to:

 Avoid alcohol or medicines that make you sleepy for several hours before bedtime